Boeotia

-Boeotia (/biˈoʊʃ(i)ə/ bee-OH-sh(ee-)ə), sometimes Latinized as Boiotia or Beotia (Βοιωτία; modern: Viotía; ancient: Boiōtía), is one of the regional units of Greece.
+Boeotia (/biˈoʊʃ(i)ə/ bee-OH-sh(ee-)ə; Βοιωτία, /el/; Βοιωτῐ́ᾱ) is one of the regional units of Greece.
 It is part of the region of Central Greece.
 Its capital is Livadeia, and its largest city is Thebes.

 Boeotia was also a region of ancient Greece, from before the 6th century BC.

 Geography

 Boeotia lies to the north of the eastern part of the Gulf of Corinth.
 It also has a short coastline on the Gulf of Euboea.
 It bordered on Megaris (now West Attica) in the south, Attica in the southeast, Euboea in the northeast, Opuntian Locris (now part of Phthiotis) in the north and Phocis in the west.

 The main mountain ranges of Boeotia are Mount Parnassus in the west, Mount Helicon in the southwest, Cithaeron in the south and Parnitha in the east.
 Its longest river, the Cephissus, flows in the central part, where most of the low-lying areas of Boeotia are found.

-Lake Copais was a large lake in the center of Boeotia.
+Lake Copais was a large lake in the centre of Boeotia.
 It was drained in the 19th century.
 Lake Yliki is a large lake near Thebes.

 Origins

 The origin of the name "Boeotians" may lie in the mountain Boeon in Epirus.

 The earliest inhabitants of Boeotia, associated with the city of Orchomenus, were called Minyans.
 Pausanias mentions that Minyans established the maritime Ionian city of Teos, and occupied the islands of Lemnos and Thera.
 The Argonauts were sometimes referred to as Minyans.
-Also, according to legend the citizens of Thebes paid an annual tribute to their king Erginus.
+Also, according to legend, the citizens of Thebes paid an annual tribute to their king Erginus.
 The Minyans may have been proto-Greek speakers.
 Although most scholars today agree that the Myceneans descended from the Minyans of the Middle Helladic period, they believe that the progenitors and founders of Minyan culture were an indigenous people.
 The early wealth and power of Boeotia is shown by the reputation and visible Mycenean remains of several of its cities, especially Orchomenus and Thebes.

 Some toponyms and the common Aeolic dialect indicate that the Boeotians were related to the Thessalians.
 Traditionally, the Boeotians are said to have originally occupied Thessaly, the largest fertile plain in Greece, and to have been dispossessed by the north-western Thessalians two generations after the Fall of Troy (1200 BC).
 They moved south and settled in another rich plain, while others filtered across the Aegean and settled on Lesbos and in Aeolis in Asia Minor.
 Others are said to have stayed in Thessaly, withdrawing into the hill country and becoming the perioikoi ("dwellers around").
 Boeotia was an early member of the oldest Amphictyonic League (Anthelian), a religious confederacy of related tribes, despite its distance from the League's original home in Anthela.

 Although they included great men such as Pindar, Hesiod, Epaminondas, Pelopidas, and Plutarch, the Boeotian people were portrayed as proverbially dull by the Athenians (cf. Boeotian ears incapable of appreciating music or poetry and Hog-Boeotians, Cratinus.310).